kakamband/epic_games_store_bot/README.md

 16   sched.add_job(trigg, 'cron', day_of_week='mon-sun', hour=12) # Runs everyday @ 12:00
 ```

-Run it on heroku or somewhere
+Run it on heroku or somewhere or to run locally without scheduling run web.py and run from there.

 ---
 ### Process